TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 # The local NCCS Repo!
+This is a test. :-)

 # A 2nd semester follow-up to the [TEALS Intro CS course](https://tealsk12.github.io/introduction-to-computer-science/)